 Pet Approved Routes

-On arrival if you don’t have the correct documents or your pet hasn’t been properly prepared it will be licenced into quarantine until it fully meets the entry requirements or sent back to the country it travelled from.
-You will be responsible for the costs for this.
+On arrival, if you don’t have the correct documents or your pet hasn’t been properly prepared it will be licenced into quarantine until it fully meets the entry requirements or sent back to the country it travelled from.
+You will be responsible for the costs of this.

 Guide dogs and assistance dogs

 Assistance dogs must meet the requirements of the Pet Travel Scheme or may be subject to quarantine on arrival into NI.

 When you move your personal belongings home to Northern Ireland from abroad you have tax and customs responsibilities.
 You don’t usually pay tax or ‘duty’ (customs charges) on personal belongings you move to the NI from the European Union (EU).

 You may be able to claim relief on tax and duty if you’re moving from outside the EU - ask your shipping company for more information.
 If you don’t qualify for relief your shipping company will tell you how much duty or tax you owe.
 You must pay it before you can collect your things.